 June 24.
-G. D'Nusi
+G. D'NESI

-Noawoon.-At our meeting last Thursday events we had over three hundred present.
-It was a happy of fellowship, one of these was restored to members, the other twelve by faith and obedience.
-Last the other twelve by faith and obedience.
-Last with two made the good confession.
-Last Mosday events we held our eighth Annual Endeavour meeting the was a large attendance of delegates and friends.
-But Harris gave an address.
-Refreshments were served a the close and an enjoyable evening was spent.
+Norwood.-At our meeting last Thursday evening we had over three hundred present.
+It was a hapten mal service.
+Yesterday thirteen received the hand of fellowship, one of these was restored to membership, the other twelve by faith and obedience.
+Last night despite the wet weather, we had a good meeting and two made the good confession.
+Last Monday evening we held our eighth Annual Endeavour meeting.
+There was a large attendance of delegates and friends.
+Bro.
+Harris gave an address.
+Refreshments were served at the close and an enjoyable evening was spent.